Finally somebody said it, and of course, it was a somebody that has nothing to prove to anybody… Mr. Man of the People, Luke Combs.

-In a new interview with Rolling Stone Country, Luke shared some insight into the music he grew up listening to, the same music that influenced the superstar artist he is today.
+In an interview with Rolling Stone Country a few years back, Luke shared some insight into the music he grew up listening to, the same music that influenced the superstar artist he is today.

 “I would love to lie to you so people would think I was cool and say I was listening to Merle Haggard records when I was 10 years old, but I wasn’t.”

 Nope, Luke was listening to Brooks & Dunn, Garth Brooks, and Vince Gill, just like many of us did, and he’s not afraid to say it.
 Where many young artists like to say they grew up on Hank and Merle, and of course some did, Luke continues to shoot you straight every single time.

 And that doesn’t mean that Luke didn’t come to appreciate them later in life, especially as he continues to fine tune his craft.
 For example, he really got into Willie Nelson’s Stardust record in college, and judging by the Haggard hat he’s been wearing lately, he found the time to dive in the Hag.

 Either way, it’s just refreshing to hear someone speak honestly about the subject.